Revisiting Process versus Product Metrics: a Large Scale Analysis: Methods

 \subsubsection{\textbf{Logistic Regression}}

-This is a statistical predictive analysis method similar to linear regression but uses a logistic function to make prediction.
-Given 2 classes Y=(0 or 1) and a metric vector $X = {x_1,x_2,....,x_n}$, the learner first learns coefficients of each metrics vectors to best match the training data.
-When predicting for test examples it uses the metrics vectors of the test example and the coefficients learned from training data to make the prediction using logistic function.
+This is a statistical predictive analysis method similar to linear regression but uses a logistic function to make predictions.
+Given 2 classes Y=(0 or 1) and a metric vector $X = {x_1,x_2,....,x_n}$, the learner first learns coefficients of each metrics vector to best match the training data.
+When predicting for test examples, it uses the metrics vectors of the test example and the coefficients learned from training data to make the prediction using a logistic function.
 Logistic regression is widely used in defect prediction~\cite{ghotra2015revisiting,zhang2017data,he2012investigation,nam2013transfer,pan2010domain}.